Healthcare and Hiring: A Brief Outlook

 The AHA is encouraging Congress to consider the future state of healthcare and prioritize industry needs in their upcoming legislative acts.
 The main arguments for prioritizing healthcare include the following:

-• Employment in the healthcare field is down by over 80,000 jobs since 2020
+• Employment in the healthcare field is trending downward since 2020

-• Medicare-funded residency caps are exasperating the shortage of physicians
+• Medicare-funded residency caps are exacerbating the shortage of physicians

 • In 2017, over half of all nurses were age 50 or older